 Crank windows are popular with homeowners because they’re incredibly easy to use.
-All you have to do is turn the handle, and they’re either open or closed.
-Which is great, except that your toddler can do that too.
+All you have to do is turn the handle, and they’re either open or closed, which is great, except that your toddler can do that too.
 They’ll probably think it’s a fun game!
-If you like your crank windows but want to keep your curious toddler safe, then simply take the crank handle off to ensure that they can’t open them.
-Remember where you put it so that you can reattach it the next time you want to open your windows and let in some fresh air.
+If you like your crank windows but want to keep your curious toddler safe, then take the crank handle off to ensure that they can’t open them.
+Remember where you put it to reattach it the next time you want to open your windows and let in some fresh air.

 Replace Broken Windows Quickly

 Toddlers need to be kept safe from windows when they’re intact, but also when they’re broken.
 From storms to rogue toys and more, there are many reasons why a window might get broken.
 If a window is broken in your home, get in touch with our team, who will quickly send an assessor to review the damage and have your window fixed.
 In the meantime, make sure that you keep your child away as you sweep up the broken glass, and place a barrier in front of the gap that the broken window has left so that your child can’t escape through it.